Home » Hoarding Cleanup Training Course

 Hoarding Cleanup Training & Certification

-Why Specialized Hoarding Cleanup Training Matters
+Why Specialized Hoarder Cleanup Training Matters

 If a cleanup is handled improperly, it can unintentionally worsen a hoarder’s condition.
+Professionals know to obtain proper certification so they don't cause additional emotional damage to the hoarder.

 Hoarding cleanup is described using different terms in the industry, but regardless of wording, professional remediation requires specialized training, safety awareness, and ethical handling of sensitive situations.